 The app also has general information on a wide range of plants, such as the type of soil they like and when they bloom.

 If you need more, then an optional subscription lets you talk to experts in-app.
 They can give you advice on general plant care, solving problems or any other plant-related query.

 Free + $19.99/£17.99 monthly subscription

-Flowkey aims to teach you piano, and it can give you feedback on your playing just by listening through your phone’s microphone – no cables are required.
+Flowkey is an Android app that aims to teach you piano, and can give you feedback on your playing just by listening through your phone’s microphone – no cables are required.

 As well as real feedback, Flowkey also offers a large number of video tutorials covering things like ‘Note Value and Rhythm’ and ‘Mastering Key Jumps’, plus a selection of over 1,000 songs that you can learn.

 These songs cover a range of genres, including classical, pop, jazz and more, and include famous pieces, such as Hallelujah by Leonard Cohen, and Perfect by Ed Sheeran.
 The selection also includes songs suited for various different skill levels.